timothyahwang/openvm/book/src/custom-extensions/bigint.md

-# OpenVM BigInt
+# Big Integers

 The OpenVM BigInt extension (aka `Int256`) provides two structs: `U256` and `I256`.
 These structs can be used to perform 256 bit arithmetic operations.
 The functional part is provided by the `openvm-bigint-guest` crate, which is a guest library that can be used in any OpenVM program.

 ## `U256`

 The `U256` struct is a 256-bit unsigned integer type.

 ### Constants